-(1) The contractor shall submit shop drawings and construction method statement to the Engineer for his review and approval.

-- (2) Stop traffic before the work commencement. - (3) Remove pavement and/or concrete around existing joint. - (4) Carefully chip off surface concrete without impairing existing facilities. - (5) Remove the existing joint. - (6) Confirm soundness of concrete slab for placing new joint. - (7) Place new joint and fix it by installing anchors on the slab.

-(8) Confirm elevation of the joint whether it is equivalent to road surface and sustaining flatness.
+- (1) The contractor shall submit shop drawings and construction method statement to the Engineer for his review and approval. - (2) Set up appropriate traffic control and safety devices in accordance with the Code: T005, or as per the direct instruction of the Engineer. - (3) Stop traffic before the work commencement. - (4) Remove pavement and/or concrete around existing joint. - (5) Carefully chip off surface concrete without impairing existing facilities. - (6) Remove the existing joint. - (7) Confirm soundness of concrete slab for placing new joint. - (8) Place new joint and fix it by installing anchors on the slab. - (9) Confirm elevation of the joint whether it is equivalent to road surface and sustaining flatness.